austimkelly/secretsynth/README.md

 3. Run the script from the `org-scan` directory:

+Here are some examples of use cases for running the script:

 Example: Running on a personal owner account:

 `python3 gitleaks-org-scan.py --org-type users --owners austimkelly`

+Example: Running on a personal owner account and keeping plain text secrets in the output:

+`python3 gitleaks-org-scan.py --org-type users --owners austimkelly --keep-secrets-in-reports`

 Example: Running on multiple organizations:

 `python3 gitleaks-org-scan.py --org-type orgs --owners org1,org2,org3`

+Note: Multiple Github Personal Access Tokens are not supported yet.

 Example: Cleaning up source and scanning artifacts: